Semos5245/PCRemoteControlSystem/README.md

 - Shutdown or restart the remote pc.
 - Get the content of a specific fully-qualified directory name.

-Project has a simple login system where users with their passwords are saved in a json file on the server(which is controlled pc).
+Project has a simple login system where users with their passwords are saved in a json file on the server(which is the controlled pc).